-We have a team of professionals that are specifically dedicated to all aspects of surface water management analysis, design and permitting.
+We have a team of professionals that are specifically dedicated to all aspects of surface water management analysis, design, and permitting.
 The dedicated nature of this team allows them to stay up to date on current issues and advancements related to surface water management.
-They provide a wide variety of services including surface water master planning; retrofit analysis and design; treatment system design; permitting; hydrologic, hydraulic and water quality monitoring; and water quality, flow and stage monitoring.
+They provide a wide variety of services including surface water master planning; retrofit analysis and design; treatment system design; permitting; hydrologic, hydraulic, and water quality monitoring; flow, and stage monitoring.

 What We Provide

 Whether it is a single watershed, a county, or a multi-county analysis, we have the experience and expertise to provide the needed master plan.
 Master planning provides a look at the whole and not one or two facets of a watershed.
 It begins with the physical properties of boundary, ground elevations, right-of-way, easements, ground cover, stream, and overland flow characteristics and continues with calculated capacities for conveying and treating runoff and finishing with needed improvements, level of service, and financing the work.
 The work may be operations and maintenance or capital improvements.
 These expenditures are to maintain and improve, where needed, the conveyance capacity, water quality, and native vegetation where feasible physically, socially, and economically.